Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 1. Sequence-level, not frame-level.
 A “Cyclist” label means somewhere in the 8 seconds, the cyclist is the safety-relevant agent.
 It does not mean the cyclist is visible in every frame.

 2. Sensor-suite-level, not single-camera-level.
 A “Cyclist” label does not say which camera the cyclist is in.
-We verified empirically (by playing back individual sequences) that cyclist sequences often have the cyclist visible only in the rear cameras (CAM_7 and CAM_8) for most of the clip, entering the front camera briefly when ego passes them.
+We verified empirically that cyclist sequences often have the cyclist visible only in the rear cameras (CAM_7 and CAM_8) for most of the clip, entering the front camera briefly when ego passes them.
 This becomes important in the next section.

 We sampled 5 clips per cluster × 10 clusters = 50 stratified clips from the val set as our eval set.